SemiLayerDocs

 2. An optional end-user JWT identifies the actual user making the request — passed via X-User-Token, validated against your own JWKS endpoint (Auth0, Clerk, Supabase, custom — anything OIDC-compatible).

 Access rules declared per lens run against that end-user JWT.
 If a user shouldn't see a row, they don't — enforced at the query level, not in application code.
-Your RBAC layer becomes one line of config.
+Your RBAC becomes configuration, not application code.

 Who it's for